gbouras13/phold/README.md

 * If you do not have a GPU available, add `--cpu`
 * `phold run` will run in a reasonable time for small datasets with CPU only (e.g. <5 minutes for a 50kbp phage).
-* However, `phold predict` will complete much faster if a GPU is available, and is necessary for large metagenome datasets to run in a reasonable time.
+* However, `phold predict` will complete much faster if a GPU is available, and is necessary for large metagenomic datasets to run in a reasonable time.

 * In a cluster environment, it is most efficient to run `phold` in 2 steps for optimal resource usage.